Violence: Factors

 Violence can be attributed to protective and risk factors.
 The social ecological model divides factors into four levels: individual, relational, communal, and social.

 Individual

-Individual risk factors include poor behavioral control, high emotional stress, low IQ, and antisocial beliefs or attitudes.
+Individual risk factors include poor behavioral control, high emotional stress, low IQ, antisocial beliefs or attitudes, and in some cases genetic variation.
 Individual protective factors include an intolerance towards deviance, higher IQ and GPA, elevated popularity and social skills, as well as religious beliefs.
 Family protective factors include a connectedness and ability to discuss issues with family members or adults, parent/family use of constructive coping strategies, and consistent parental presence during at least one of the following: when awakening, when arriving home from school, at dinner time, or when going to bed.
 Social protective factors include quality school relationships, close relationships with non-deviant peers, involvement in prosocial activities, and exposure to school climates that are: well supervised, use clear behavior rules and disciplinary approaches, and engage parents with teachers.